B.S. in Education with a concentration in Special Education

 Charles Butt Scholarship for Aspiring Teachers

-Applications for the Charles Butt Scholarship are open September 17 – January 10, 2019, Charles Butt Scholarship 2019 application information.
+Applications for the Charles Butt Scholarship are open until January 8, 2021, Charles Butt Scholarship 2021 application information.

 The Charles Butt Scholarship for Aspiring Teachers consists of $8,000 in annual funding for up to four years, as well as ongoing training and development opportunities, mentorship from sitting public school educators, and participation in a statewide aspiring teachers network facilitated by the Raise Your Hand Texas Foundation.